 The Adidas Terrex Swift R3 Gore-Tex Hiking Shoe is a summer 2021 update to the stalwart Adidas Terrex Swift R2, a popular hiking shoe won plaudits for support and robustness.
 Overall the Adidas Terrex Swift line has been crushing trails for over a decade, and this addition to the range doesn't disappoint.

-Adidas Terrex Swift R3 hiking shoe review: design and build
+Adidas Terrex Swift R3 hiking shoe review: design

 The Adidas Terrex Swift R3 Gore-Tex Hiking Shoe is not a shoe for the traditionalist.
 There’s a lot of tech packed in here, and the overall design makes this pretty clear from the outset.
 Essentially the Adidas Terrex Swift R3 Gore-Tex Hiking Shoe has a trail-running heritage, but has been beefed up quite considerably for hiking services.
 This is most visible in the surprisingly stiff sole unit, which features a near-solid ‘promoderator’ midfoot, as well as a rock protection plate in the forefoot.

 As with previous designs, the heel sits much deeper within the shoe than expected, adding a sense of security that’s out of proportion to the weight of the shoe - a mere 395 grams.

 The Continental rubber outsole features substantial 4.5mm lugs for multi-surface grip in another trail-running nod, and the R2’s pull-tab lacing has been scrapped, to be replaced by standard laces with tube eyelets – perhaps the only place where Adidas has gone for a more traditional option.

 A robust RPU overlay offers extra protection to the edges of the foot, and interestingly Adidas offers both membrane and non-membrane versions of the shoe, depending on whether you want to prioritise weatherproofing or breathability.